Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Introduction

 \IEEEPARstart{D}{eep} neural networks have excelled at a variety of classification, reinforcement learning, and sequence generation tasks \cite{goodfellow16}.
 However, their stochastic nature complicates the use of such networks in formal settings where one requires a \emph{guarantee} that the result produced is provably correct, such as to assess semantic equivalence between programs.

-Proving program equivalence means determining whether two programs always produce identical output if given the same input, for all possible inputs, and is a central problem in computing \cite{kaplan1969regular,godlin2008inference,verdoolaege2009equivalence}.
+In this work, we address the problem of proving program equivalence, which is a central problem in computing \cite{kaplan1969regular,godlin2008inference,verdoolaege2009equivalence}.
 The problem ranges from undecidable \cite{goldblatt2012well}, to trivial in the case of testing the equivalence of a program with itself.
-Proving program equivalence is useful for e.g. verifying compiler correctness \cite{necula2000translation}, replacing code fragments by more optimized ones \cite{ginsbach2020automatically}, malicious software detection \cite{luo17} or automated student feedback \cite{Clune20}.
-In this work, we propose a machine learning framework for proving program equivalence, named \DLTOOL.
+We propose a novel machine learning framework for proving program equivalence, named \DLTOOL, uniquely founded on self-supervision.

-\DLTOOL takes as input two programs and generates a sequence of rewrite rules under a well-defined system for equivalence using semantics-preserving rewrite rules \cite{dershowitz1985computing}.
-Our work studies programs represented as a list of statements with straight-line control-flow, using multiple variable types and complex mathematical expressions to compute values. \DLTOOL outputs a verifiable sequence of rewrite rules, meaning that it guarantees no false positives (no programs are stated equivalent if they are not) by design.
+\DLTOOL takes as input two programs and generates a sequence of rewrite rules under a well-defined system of semantics-preserving rewrite rules \cite{dershowitz1985computing}.
+Our work studies programs represented as a list of statements with straight-line control-flow, using multiple variable types and complex mathematical expressions to compute values. \DLTOOL outputs a sequence of rewrite rules which is then easily checked for validity.
+Therefore, only valid sequences are outputted and the system guarantees no false positives by design (no programs are stated equivalent if they are not).
+Proving straight-line program equivalence is useful in a variety of contexts: \eg verifying compiler correctness \cite{necula2000translation}, replacing code fragments by more optimized ones \cite{ginsbach2020automatically}, malicious software detection \cite{luo17} or automated student feedback \cite{Clune20}.

+We target a challenging instance of the program equivalence problem where the set of rewrite rules we consider may fundamentally change the number and order of operations in the program, such as factorization/distribution or common sub-expression elimination.